henrychronowski/bucharest/README.md

 Communication is very important when using Git as a team.
 Make sure that you let the team know when you are merging branches, and speak up if you run into a merge conflict.
 This will help in not overwriting someone else’s work.
 If you feel that someone else’s work should be changed, make sure that you ask them first.
 Do not change other people’s code without asking.

-Git Master(s)

-	-A Git Master is a member of the team that is well-versed and comfortable with using Git in a team setting.
-	-There can be more than one Git Master on a team.
-	-The Git Master is responsible for managing and maintaining the team’s repository.
-	-For this project, the Git Master(s) will handle creating and merging branches, in order to minimize merge conflicts.

-	Git Masters for this project: TBD

 Overview of Branches

 	Master Branch - Branch meant for the finished/polished product.
 Do not work on the master branch!